jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

   </p>
 </blockquote>
 <p>We submit that the Court must coordinate the field for its operations with that
-of the legislative branch in a case particularly <a name="page7"></a>of this kind.
+of the legislative branch in a case particularly of this kind.
 What we urge is that the size, the history of this problem before the Court here, makes it clear that the solution should be left with the legislatures.
 This case presents a matter, we submit, for judicial restraint if there ever was a case presented.
 We don&#39;t mean judicial restraint here in the sense of these political cases such as have been referred